degaulle/AirnodeMonitor/README.md

 # AirnodeMonitor

-An air pollution monitor and visualizer using Airnode data and Google Map API
+An air pollution monitor and visualizer using Airnode data and Google Map API.
+To view, run flask and open template/testpage.html.

 # User Guide
 Welcome to Airnode Monitor, a multi-function visualization tool to give a visual representation of air pollution.
 It is designed both for scientists to analyze their data and further conduct their research and for citizens to have a clear visual comparison of the air pollution in major countries and major cities.